tebl/C64-Power-Saver/README.md

 |              | 4-core wire                           |   (1) |
 |              | 7pin male DIN plug                    |   (1) |
 |              | 70x45x30mm electronic project box     |   (1) |

+Please use the order link above when signing up to help me support this project, I'll get a small discount on future orders and hopefully that means I can afford to keep developing new and exciting modules in the future.
+By using the URL you won't have to deal with the rather daunting order forms for PCB fabrication, but if you want to go that route they'll probably want a zipped-up copy of the files in the export-directory!